MEHColeman/shoreditch/_posts/2022-02-23-shoreditch-configuration.md

 : Shown underneath the title in the sidebar.

 paginate
+: If you are hosting your site on github pages, you'll need to use the jekyll-paginate gem.
+Edit the `Gemfile` and switch to the simpler config option You will lose the tag links on the post pages, and the pag index pages.
-: How many posts to show on each index page
+Otherwise, you can continue to use the jekyll-paginate-v2 gem.How many posts to show on each index page.

 default thumbnail image
 : This is optional and specifies a placeholder blog post thumbnail to be